-- Open the fuel cock, if fitted. - Disengage the engine. - Engines with battery master switch: Switch on the power by means of the battery master switch. - Start the engine with the key on the control panel (SCP). - S6: All lamps should go out after around 2 seconds after starting (applies only to all-speed engines).
+- Open the fuel cock, if fitted. - Disengage the engine. - Engines with battery master switch: Switch on the power by means of the battery master switch. - Start the engine with the key on the control panel (SCP). - S6: All lamps should go out after approximately 2 seconds when starting the engine.